juanMartinezAlvarez/juanMartinezAlvarez.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, I'm Juan, an industrial engineer originally from Uruguay, with a specialization in electrical engineering.
 While working in industry, I discovered my passion for research, leading me to pursue a master’s degree in physics.
-During this journey, I delved studied the optical properties of a wide variety of nanostructured materials, ranging from semiconductor nanorods to insect wings.
+During this journey, I delved into the optical properties of a wide variety of nanostructured materials, ranging from semiconductor nanorods to insect wings.
 Currently, I'm on the brink of defending my dissertation and eagerly anticipating a new venture in semiconductor physics and circuit design.

 My interests lie in Solid State Physics, particularly electric and thermal transport, optical properties of materials and optics.
 I am also passionate about electronics and circuit design.
 If these areas resonate with you or if you have any questions, feel free to reach out.